miakd/miakd.github.io/_posts/2024-06-09-How-we-lost-Juneteenth.md

 ---
 layout: post
-title: How we lost Juneteenth
+title: Let white people have Juneteenth
 subtitle: Reflecting on the fate of Black Lives Matter amidst the uprising for Palestine
 ---